Cécile DeWitt-Morette: Biography

 Cécile Morette was born in 1922 and brought up in Normandy, where in 1943 she earned her License des Science from the University of Caen.

 Despite her original intention to become a surgeon, she completed her degree in mathematics, physics, and chemistry due to limited opportunities to attend medical school in France during World War II.

-Following the completion of her bachelor's degree, Morette entered the University of Paris, where she was studying when her mother, sister, and grandmother were killed in the Allied bombing of Caen to support the D-Day landings.
+Following the completion of her bachelor's degree, Morette entered the University of Paris.
+She was studying there when her mother, sister, and grandmother were killed in the Allied bombing of Caen to support the D-Day landings.
 In 1944, while still working toward her doctorate at the University of Paris, Morette took a job at the Centre National de la Recherche Scientifique, then under the direction of Frederic Joliot-Curie.
 She worked as a scholar at the Dublin Institute for Advanced Studies from 1946 to 1947.
 In 1947, she completed her Ph.D.
 (Sur la production des mésons dans les chocs entre nucléons).

 In 1948 she was invited to the Institute for Advanced Study in Princeton, New Jersey by Robert Oppenheimer, who had recently become director of the institute.
 While there, she became interested in Richard Feynman's path integral method for computations in quantum mechanics and worked to make this approach rigorous, which ultimately led to wide applications of the Feynman diagrams and the underlying mathematics.
 She also met her future husband and scientific collaborator, American physicist Bryce DeWitt while at IAS; the couple married in 1951, and would have four children.

-To revitalize French research in mathematics and physics following the war, DeWitt-Morette established a summer school at Les Houches in the French Alps in 1951.
+To revitalize French research in mathematics and physics following the war, DeWitt-Morette established a summer school, Les Houches School of Physics, at Les Houches in the French Alps in 1951.
 She told stories of how she obtained the funding by tricking her way into a minister's office and then persuaded her male colleagues to support the idea by pretending that the idea was theirs.

 Morette was to lead this school for the next 22 years.
 The school was able to list twenty former students or lecturers at the school who went on to become Nobel laureates.
 The French mathematician Alain Connes, who is a recipient of the Fields Medal, credited the summer school as responsible for his career in mathematics.
 Nobel laureates Pierre-Gilles de Gennes, Georges Charpak, and Claude Cohen-Tannoudji identified the school as helping with their success.
 In 1958, NATO funded a series of advanced study centres that were based on Morette's summer school.
 In 1987, Cecile DeWitt-Morette participated in a Quantum Gravity Seminar in Moscow together with her husband.

 Bryce DeWitt died in 2004 from cancer.
 In 2007, DeWitt-Morette was awarded the American Society of the French Legion of Honour 2007 Medal for Distinguished Achievement in New York.
 She was then the Jane and Roland Blumberg Centennial Professor Emerita of Physics at the University of Texas at Austin.